iankohdes/iankohdes.github.io/content/posts/0005-analyse-one-anime-episodes-subtitles.md

 **Small note:** small kana are _not_ analogous to the lowercase letters used in Latin-based alphabets.
 Japanese is not an alphabet-based language.
 {{</alert>}}

-While the small kana are distinct from their regular-sized counterparts, I convert them to regular size to keep my character-level analysis simple.
+While the small kana are distinct from their regular-sized counterparts, I convert them to regular size for simplicity’s sake.
 (The alternative would be to remove them from the analysis.)

 Below is the function that performs the conversion.
 The value that is passed as the second parameter, `kana_mapping`, is created in the `clean_subtitles` function.
 We’ll soon see its creation in the next subsection.